Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Implications for turbulent plasma lensing

 Note that since the convergence scales with the inverse frequency squared in plasma lensing, we have $\epsilon \sim \omega^{-1}$.
 Thus, geometric optics ($\epsilon \gg 1$) is obtained in the low frequency limit, and diffractive optics ($\epsilon \ll 1$) in the large frequency limit.

 The primary difficulty in comparing our results to the previous literature is that much of the study of wave optics in plasma lensing was performed for turbulent lenses.
-That is, whereas we consider a smooth $\psi(x)$ with a single peak, studies of turbulent plasma lensing consider a Gaussian random field as the lensing potential.
-As a result, the primary goal of these calculations is not to compute the observed light curve for a particular lens, but to compute the statistical properties of the electric field at the observer given some power spectrum defining the lens.
+That is, whereas we consider a smooth $\psi(x)$ with a single peak (and later an ensemble of such lenses in Section~\ref{sec:strong}), studies of turbulent plasma lensing consider a Gaussian random field as the lensing potential.
+The primary goal of these studies is not to compute the observed light curve for a particular lens, but to compute the statistical properties of the electric field at the observer given some power spectrum defining the lens.
 For example, \citet{Rickett1990} reviews the study of turbulent plasma lenses with power spectra of the form

 Between the inner and outer scales set by $k_\mathrm{inner}$ and $k_\mathrm{outer}$, this power spectrum is a simple power law, $P(k) \propto k^{-\beta}$, and, in particular, is Kolmogorov for $\beta = 11/3$.
 Outside of these scales, the power spectrum falls rapidly to zero.